VankatPetr/vankatpetr.github.io/_posts/2019-08-10-SWATIntro.md

 ### Data Visualisation
-+ Standard Python packages can be used to visualize data.
++ Standard Python packages for data visualisation are available.
 + For example matplotlib functionality combined with SWAT methods can be used.